RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>
 1. First example (old nlpengine) is binary love or hate, quickly seen as not accurate and to move to an offense, defense, support strategy
 2. Second example, more accurate for nlp engine is multiclassifier - support, offense, defense, defense_against (focused on victim - target of operations)
-- This is under Natural Language Understanding, deeper than NLP
+- This is under Natural Language Understanding, deeper than NLP and using artificial intelligence training on a GPU